 Q: Why did you join Google?

 I joined Google because of its mission.
 I am passionate about empowering people with knowledge, time and happiness—which is my own personal interpretation of what we’re about here.
-At Google Enterprise we take Google’s mission—and its incredible information-serving infrastructure—to organizations of all sizes around the world.
+At Google Cloud we take Google’s mission—and its incredible information-serving infrastructure—to organizations of all sizes around the world.
 Let’s face it, information is the currency by which businesses thrive or dive; having secure, affordable, fast, reliable access to Google’s services is, by itself, a huge benefit.
 We go above and beyond by bringing the latest technological and productivity innovations to production on a super low-latency basis.
 When a customer “goes Google” they’re not only securing their data—they’re securing their own future as an innovative, responsive and agile business as well.

 Q: What’s the coolest thing you’ve done in your 10 years at Google?